-- A substantial decline of enrollment that potentially jeopardizes a program's, quality, stability, or fiscal well-being and would likely affect substantially, the University as a whole; - Evidence that current funding levels for faculty may have to be modified.
+- 1. Enrollment Emergency - a.
+A substantial decline of enrollment that potentially jeopardizes a program's, quality, stability, or fiscal well-being and would likely substantially affect the University as a whole - b.
+Evidence that current funding levels for faculty may have to be modified - 2.
+Financial performance of a program below projection for one or more years - 3.
+Negative trends or poor outcomes in key educational quality performance indicators